 Step 1 – Clean the Storm Window Frames

-Next, use a sponge or rag and soapy water clean the storm window frame.
+Next, use a sponge or rag and soapy water to clean the storm window frame.
 Rinse with water and dry with a dry rag or paper towel.

 Step 2 – Tape the Glass and Screen

 Using your painter’s tape, carefully apply tape to prevent any paint splatters on the window glass or screen.